giulong/spectrum/README.md

 Let's see how your project will look like.
 Few assumptions for this example:

-* you defined base values plus three environments, each with its own set of Data:
+* you defined base values plus three profiles, each with its own set of Data:
     * [base] &rarr; `configuration.yaml` + `data.yaml`
     * local &rarr; `configuration-local.yaml` + `data-local.yaml`
     * test &rarr; `configuration-test.yaml` + `data-test.yaml`